 Leadership

-• Dr. Mohammed Qazi, Associate Dean and Professor of Mathematics, will serve as STEM faculty mentor, CLI, and Special Adviser responsible for implementing the Bridge Model across the Alliance.
+- Dr. Mohammed Qazi, Associate Dean and Professor of Mathematics, serves as STEM faculty mentor, CLI, and Special Adviser responsible for implementing the Bridge Model across the Alliance.

 The University of Tennesee Knoxville